 Cell phones and tablets have smaller screens than a personal computer.
 A mobile-first template is not responsive and inherently flawed when it is expanded to a larger screen.
 When you enlarge something that is originally small, content becomes disproportioned and misplaced.
 Living in the 21st century, you’ve witnessed what happens when you zoom in on a small photo on an electronic device – it becomes blurry and pixelated, resulting in a low quality image.
 It just isn’t the same when you blow it up.
 A desktop version created first is more responsive and adaptable to mobile than a mobile version is to desktop.

 Consider outdated websites: they’re not as intuitive as newer ones, which can make users frustrated.
 It’s the same when you’re using a mobile-first template on a desktop.

 Relating to your Business

-What can a poor website user experience (UX) mean for business?
-When considering mobile as the starting point, the costs must be weighed.
-If an unpleasant UX or UI (user interface) is designed, there is a chance of higher bounce rates, less click-through-rates, and lower credibility for the business.
-This can hurt the company’s search engine optimization, causing them to rank lower on web searches creating less web traffic, and then potentially less customers.
+What can a poor user experience mean for business?
+If there’s an unpleasant UI (user interface), you risk higher bounce rates, less click-through-rates, and lower credibility for the business.
+This can hurt the company’s SEO, causing it’s search results to rank lower in a search engine, leading to less web traffic, and then potentially less customers.

-Note: While there are industries where mobile-first would be a better route to take, they are few and far in between.
+*While there are industries where mobile-first would be a better route to take, they are few and far in between.
 Even if the data and metrics are showing that mobile use is leading for a specific business or industry, it is still suggested to not design mobile-first because it risks losing those who are using a desktop.
-However in these cases, even if you are not designing for mobile first, it is acceptable to put more resources (i.e. spending, monitoring, management) into the mobile UX.
-Additionally, mobile-first is justified for ads specifically marketed towards mobile users – for example when prospects are in a location that they’re more likely to use a mobile device.